AlaEddineElabed/Sokoban/Readme.md

 - SFML - The library needed for the graphical user interface of the game.
 - Codeblocks - the IDE Used in the development of the game.
 - Git - Version control system used throughout the development of the game.
+## Future Work
+- Add More avatars the player can choose from
+- Add More Levels
+- Add an in-game currency as an entertaining way for the player to unlock more levels/avatars